Skip to main content

 Campaign Feedback

-If you have any feedback or concerns relating to the Voice Box or Confidence to Quit television advertisements, please email quit@cancervic.org.au or call 03 9514 6834 and leave your name and contact number.
-We will reply as soon as possible.
+If you have any feedback or concerns relating to the Voice Box or Confidence to Quit television advertisements, please email quit@quit.org.au or call 03 9514 6834 and leave your name and contact number.
+Quit will reply as soon as possible.